rnsfernando/Medi-Box/PCB/README.md

 ### Files Included

-- `Smart_MediBox_Schematic.json`: The schematic design file for the Smart MediBox.
+- `1-Schematic_Smart Medi Box.json`: The schematic design file for the Smart MediBox.
-- `Smart_MediBox_PCB.json`: The PCB layout design file for the Smart MediBox.
+- `1-PCB_Layout copy.json`: The PCB layout design file for the Smart MediBox.

 ### How to Use